Skip To Main Content

 • Systems

-Reiche Elementary School is the latest of three newly renovated Portland Public Schools elementary schools to attain Silver Certification from LEED, or Leadership in Energy and Environmental Design.
+Reiche Elementary School is the latest of three newly renovated Portland Public Schools' elementary schools to attain Silver Certification from LEED, or Leadership in Energy and Environmental Design.
 Presumpscot and Longfellow schools were awarded the certification last year.
 The certification recognizes the schools’ lower energy costs, improved air quality and healthier learning environments overall.

 • Longfellow Elementary School